Data-drone/cde_data_ingest/README.md

 ```

-with the CDE CLI this comes as part of the `cde job create` command.
+With the CDE CLI this comes as part of the `cde job create` command.

 ```bash